katahiromz/mcpp/README.md

 # mcpp by katahiromz

-This is katahiromz's fork of mcpp 2.7.2 made by Kiyoshi Matsui.
+This program is a C preprocessor written in C, and a fork of mcpp 2.7.2 created by Kiyoshi Matsui.

 The original software can be found at http://mcpp.sourceforge.net .